Zhongli District: Railway

 Zhongli is centered around the Zhongli railway station, the third-busiest railway station in Taiwan.
 There is also the Neili railway station and the under-construction Chungyuan railway station.
 The Taoyuan HSR station on the Taiwan High Speed Rail (THSR) is a 15-minute drive from central Zhongli.
 There are free shuttle buses from central Zhongli to the THSR station every 15–20 minutes.
 The Taoyuan Airport MRT has been open to the public since 2017.
 An extension of this MRT line from Huanbei Station (A21) to the TRA station is still under construction as of October 2022.
 Laojie River Station (A22) opened on 31 July 2023, while Zhongli Railway Station (A23) is expected to open in 2028.
-In addition, the Taiwan Railways Administration Zhongli Station provides conventional train connections to other Taiwanese cities.
+In addition, the Taiwan Railway Zhongli Station provides conventional train connections to other Taiwanese cities.